nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 ![t-SNE fit to five digits from the MNIST dataset](/images/tsne/tsne-2.png) *t-SNE representation of the first 500 0's, 1's, 4's, 7's and 8's in the MNIST dataset after 500 iterations.*

+It looks like the Symmetric SNE has had a harder time separating 4's from 7's than the t-SNE approach, in this case.

+## Final thoughts

-The results look a bit lacklustre as, for simplicity, I've omitted a number of optimisation details from the original t-SNE paper.
+Overall, the results look a tad lacklustre as, for simplicity, I've omitted a number of optimisation details from the original t-SNE paper.

+Still, this exercise really helped me to properly understand how t-SNE works.
+I hope it had a similar effect for you.

 Thanks for reading!
-I hope this code and exercise has helped you to better understand t-SNE.